The class() function outputs the data type of the object

 raw_variable <- charToRaw("Welcome to Programiz")

-[1] 57 65 6c 63 6f 6d 65 20 74 6f 20 50 72 6f 67 72 61 6d 69 7a
+print(raw_variable) [1] 57 65 6c 63 6f 6d 65 20 74 6f 20 50 72 6f 67 72 61 6d 69 7aprint(class(raw_variable))[1] "raw"# convert raw to character

 char_variable <- rawToChar(raw_variable)

-[1] "Welcome to Programiz"
+print(char_variable)[1] "Welcome to Programiz"print(class(char_variable))[1] "character"